 Stickers and Washi Tape are my favourite thing, because they instantly add fun to whatever you put them on, and you don’t need glue, scissors, or anything else to make them work.
 My favourite stickers always come from Kikki.K but you can find loads of great embellishment stickers in other stores and online!
 You could add them to your diary, your to-do list, a note for a friend/kid/partner/colleague, your tissue box, your car…

 Food presentation can be really fun, with or without kids.
 It might take one extra minute to arrange your veggies into a smilie face or cut a star out of your toast in the morning, and the smiles it can bring are totally worth it, every time.

 Before we switched to plunger coffee I used to make little “coffee illustrations” in my husbands morning cup, they were always really terrible but it made us both laugh and it was a fun thing to do each morning that put my brain in a good mind-set for the rest of the day.

 In the shower, before going to sleep, on a long walk… these are the times when you can leave the screen and let your mind wander (and wonder!), and your creative brain will thank you for it!
 I do my best thinking when I’m about to go to sleep.
 I just let my mind skip from idea to idea, imagining the possibilities of something, until I drift off.
 Sometimes I even have awesome bolts of inspiration in a dream and am lucky enough to remember it when I wake up (and it’s still awesome, not just “dream awesome”).

 Just.
 Effing.
 Do.
 It.
 Get off your bum and start making.
 Stop talking about it.
 Stop pinning it.
 Stop bloody well blogging about it Mikaela, and DO IT.
 It’s amazing how great something can be once you actually start DOING it.

 So what are you waiting for??

-Pop your name and email in below to sign up for The Makers’ Co 30 Day Creative Challenge
+Pop your details in below to sign up for the 30 Day Creative Challenge